altostra/altostra-template-simple-crud-service-nodejs/README.md

 ### Windows CMD

 #### Running
-To run a local HTTP API that invokes the functin for the appropriate HTTP calls run
+To run a local HTTP API that invokes the function for the appropriate HTTP calls run
 ```shell
 SET "TABLE_DATA01=Table01-1"
 sam local start-api -t sam-template.json